Call 01534 733162

 You can find even more posture exercises below:

-*Images reproduced from Liebenson.
+Reproduced from Liebenson.
 C., Journal of Bodywork and Movement Therapies

 This post was written by Steffen Toates.
 Steffen is a chiropractor at Dynamic Health Chiropractic in Jersey, Channel Islands.
 For more information about Steffen click here.